vippsas/vipps-developers/common-topics/http-response-codes.md

 * 4XX responses: Client error.
 You have a problem, and you must correct it.
 * 5XX responses: Server error.
 We have a problem, and we must correct it.

-See the API specification for each API for details *especially the API's FAQ*.
+See each API specification and FAQ for details.

 See:
 [Error](https://developer.vippsmobilepay.com/docs/common-topics/errors/).